 Connect-JFTP -Credential $userCredentials -Name YourFileServerName

-The other two transfer methods follow the same format except that "Connect-JFTP" would be replaced with "Connect-JFTPS" or "Connect-JSFTP".
-Besides that difference, the following examples are the same for any of the three transfer methods.
-Once a connection is made, users can then retrieve or send files to the server.
+The other two transfer methods follow the same format, but "Connect-JFTP" would be replaced with "Connect-JFTPS" or "Connect-JSFTP".
+The following examples are the same for any of the three transfer methods.
+Once a connection is made, you can retrieve or send files to the server.

 The format for sending a file is as follows: